timothyrenner/svl/README.md

 **CSV and Parquet files**: Currently the data is limited to files, and SVL has support for CSV and (if pyarrow (**TODO link**) is installed) parquet files.

-## Not Alpha Features, but Very Possible
+## Not Alpha Features, but Possible

 **Other plot backends** The compiler isn't married to Plotly.
 SVL can have future support for other backends like Vega, Bokeh, or even Matplotlib (probably).